Aungier History, Family Crest & Coats of Arms

 Outstanding amongst the family at this time was Lefuine Anger, a prominent 11th century landholder in Suffolk; John Angier (1605-1677), an English nonconformist minister; and his nephew, Samuel...
-Another 27 words (2 lines of text) are included under the topic Early Aungier Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aungier family to Ireland

 Some of the Aungier family moved to Ireland, but this topic is not covered in this excerpt.

 Another 121 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aungier family